-These wind tunnel tests are expensive and therefore we only see professional riders use these tests to optimize their position on their aero bikes.
-It’s logic that professional riders have a great advantage being able to do wind tunnel testing.
-Often it is only the classement-riders who get the chance to do these tests due to the high cost.
+These wind tunnel tests are expensive, and therefore we only see professional riders use these tests to optimize their position on their aero bikes.
+Therefore, logically, professional riders have a significant advantage in doing wind tunnel testing.
+However, often it is only the classement-riders who get the chance to do these tests due to the high cost.

 Don’t worry, here comes the good news.
 A power meter can help you optimize your aerodynamic position without ever visiting a wind tunnel or spending extra money!